 An abundant number of color photographs of the structure, each no smaller than 3” by 5” on the page, including both elevation views, views of both approaches, framing views (if it varies, one of each type) and sufficient critical member photos shall be provided to adequately display the current condition of the structure.
 An index of all photos shall precede the photos.
 Photos of deficiencies where findings are different from those noted in the Inspection Reports shall be included.

-APPENDIX C - COMPUTATIONS
+APPENDIX C - COMPUTATIONS (SUPPLEMENTAL)

 The Standard Statement of Concurrence of the Independent Reviewer (see Subsection 7.4.3) on a separate page.